-The IRS rules and regulations for a Self-Directed IRA are the same as those for a standard IRA.
-The IRS doesn’t draw any distinctions between the two platforms as they both function in the exact same way.
-Both are tax deferred accounts available to American workers looking to save for retirement.
+However, this isn't the case.
+The IRS rules and regulations for a Self-Directed IRA are the same as those for a standard IRA: The IRS doesn't draw any distinctions between the two platforms, as they both function in the same way.
+Both are tax-advantaged accounts available to American taxpayers looking to save for retirement and are therefore subject to the same IRS IRA rules

-That being said, it is worth it to review some of the more pertinent IRS rules pertaining to IRAs as most people are not well versed in these areas.
+That being said, it is worth it to review some of the more pertinent Self-Directed IRA rules.

 The IRS requires three basic forms of annual maintenance for a self-directed IRA: contributions, valuation, and reporting.

-Self-directed IRAs have an advantage in that they can invest in all kinds of alternative assets.
-However, with this advantage come a corresponding need for greater cognizance of the investment rules.
-The IRS prohibits the investor, the investor’s linear family, and certain other individuals who have a relationship with the investment asset, from taking or giving any benefit to the asset.
-These people are known collectively as Disqualified Persons.
-When a Disqualified Person interacts improperly with the IRA or its assets, it is known as a Prohibited Transaction.
+The IRS prohibits the investor, the investor's linear family, and certain other individuals who have a relationship with the investment asset from taking or giving any benefit to the asset.
+This is one of the most important standard and Self-Directed IRA rules to understand.
+These people are known collectively as disqualified persons.
+When a disqualified person interacts improperly with the IRA or its assets, it is known as a prohibited transaction.

-The rules governing Prohibited Transactions are not overly complicated, and it pays for an investor to get acquainted with the rules so as to keep his/her self-directed IRA fully compliant.
+Whether you have a standard or Self-Directed IRA, the rules are the same.
+They're not overly complicated, and it pays for an investor to get acquainted with the rules to make sure that their Self-Directed IRA is fully compliant.

 SCHEDULE A CALLAddress: